MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsGroupPolicyAssignment.md

 ## SYNOPSIS

-**Note:** This cmdlet is currently only available in private preview in the pre-release Teams PowerShell module.
+**Note:** This cmdlet will be available soon.
+In the meantime, to change a group policy assignment you can first remove the current policy assignment from the group and then add a new policy assignment.

 This cmdlet is used to update a group policy assignment.